-PHL 360 Theories of Knowledge and Reality (3)
+PHL 360 Philosophy Through Film (3)

 This class is focused on the in-depth examination of issues in metaphysics and epistemology.
 These issues include the nature of knowledge, the problem of perception, the problem of memory, the problem of other minds, the problem of free will, the nature of time, and personal identity.
 Prerequisite: PHL 206 or permission of instructor.